SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 ```c++
 Rpu = 30100 + ((215 * getVoltageAsByte()) >> 5) + 76 * getTemperatureAsByte();
 ```
+#### I gotta calibrate?
+That sounds like work
+Yeah, I know.
+I didn't like that either.

-An even more accurate way to calculate the pullup strength would be to recall that there was negligible variation between pins - if you can spare a microcontroller pin, a reference resistor could be used, and the calibration performed "live" at the actual conditions.
+An even more accurate way to calculate the pullup strength would be to recall that there was negligible variation between pins on any specimen - if you can spare a microcontroller pin, a reference resistor can be used.
+You would not need to perform any calibration step.
+You could convert the measured value into an inferred Rpu, and then use that and the measurement on a pin to find the calculated resistance attached to the pin.

 Through these methods, it is possible to use the internal pullup as one side of a resistor divider for this sort of purpose, provided that you can ensure that the temperature and voltage variations are either small or account for them (and/or the precision required low enough) that simply measuring it at approximately those conditions will give you a suitable calibration value.

+#### It may be even easier
-As long as the number of buckets you need to sort values into remains small, it runs on a regulated power supply, and the device will operate at comfortable human living temperatures, only a single point calibration should be needed.
-It may in fact be found as a larger sample of chips are tested that even this is unnecessary; maybe Microchip has really good control over their process, and while their datasheets give them great leeway, they actually repeatedly hit the bullseye.
+As long as the number of buckets you need to sort values into remains small, it runs on a regulated power supply, and the device will operate at comfortable human living temperatures, only a single point calibration should be needed. *It may in fact be found as a larger sample of chips are tested that even this is unnecessary; maybe Microchip has really good control over their process, and while their datasheets give them great leeway, they actually repeatedly hit the bullseye*.
 My initial testing seems to suggest that that may be the case, at least within part families - Every 2-series I tested has been within a kOhm or two!
+They are certainly considerablly closer than they promise on max clock speed, another property that varies with voltage and temperature, esp. on 2-series!

+I will soon find out, as I'm using this scheme and hoping to just have a table stored thats the same everywhere.
+They'll be 424-based nodes, regulated 5v and 15-35C worst case.
+I'm optimistic currently that the 10 buckets. will work.

 ## Microchip Documentation
 Has been much expanded and I'm very happy to see this sort of document produced before the EA release.
 Wondering about the numbering?
 Well, TB stands for Technical Brief, which is different in some way from an Application Note (AN), and obviously a whitepaper or "Datasheet" (DS) is something else altogether.
 Even when they're about the same length and contain similar types of content.
 S